by Chris Byrne (published 20.11.25 - updated 4.12.25)

 Note that not all LLM visibility monitoring tools have an identified "prompter's location" (e.g. United Kingdom - you may not be able to specify an exact location e.g. London either) in the project settings from what I see .
 In my research I have seen that Google AI Overviews are localised for some prompts e.g. the results for "aluminium window manufacturers" are different in Glasgow to those in Hampshire .
-This is also the case Chatgpt even for some prompts without any implicit local intent e.g. “best campervans” - this may be dependent on your (personalisation) settings in the LLM / search engine .
+This is also the case in Chatgpt even for some prompts without any (apparent) implicit local intent e.g. “best campervans” - this may be dependent on your (personalisation) settings in the LLM / search engine .
 For "normal" Google ranking tracking one may need to simulate searches from multiple specific locations (e.g. London / Bristol UK etc) and the same may be true for full LLM visibility monitoring...

 Trigger type (category, feature, context, etc.)